 There is evidence that the timing of the season is changing in terms of daily circulation.
 Over the past 20 years, the Early Season WTs have seen an increase in occurrence in November and the Late Season WTs have seen a decrease in occurrence in September, both of which are significant at the 95% confidence level.
 This idea of a delayed onset of the autumn season and thereby extension of the summer season has been noted before (Allen and Sheridan (2016), Easterling (2002), Park et al. 2018), most recently in Park et al. (2018).
 They noted that across all land masses in the Northern Hemisphere, the summer season has been getting longer due to both an earlier onset and longer duration, which is consistent with the results here.
 A few outstanding questions remain, including whether the circulation patterns themselves change substantially over time and how the observed regional temperature trends are apportioned between WTs.
-The planned extension of ERA5 back to 1950 will also allow for an examination of changes over a longer period of time.
-We plan to address these questions for the autumn season in future work, as well as extend our analysis to include both summer and winter, to more broadly capture the reflection of seasonal evolution in daily circulation.
+The planned extension of ERA5 back to 1950 will also allow for an examination of changes over a longer period.
+We plan to address these questions for the autumn season in future work, as well as extend our analysis to include both summer and winter, to capture the reflection of seasonal evolution more broadly in daily circulation.

 Data Availability Statement: